-637. Compliance monitoring is a very important aspect of environmental management for safeguarding the environment.
-The compliance monitoring plan is presented in Table 11.1.
+694. Compliance monitoring is a very important aspect of environmental management for safeguarding the environment.
+The compliance monitoring plan is presented in Table 11.2.
 The monitoring will comprise surveillance to check whether the contractor is meeting the provisions of the contract during construction and commissioning phase of the Project including the responsible agencies for implementation and supervision.

-638. For monitoring of physico-chemical parameters, any location near the baseline sampling points is suggested.
+695. For monitoring of physico-chemical parameters, any location near the baseline sampling points is suggested.
 Actual monitoring time and location will be decided by BCIC with the assistance of the Owner's Engineer (OE).
 The Contractor will be responsible for carrying out, or contracting to an approved third party, the monitoring of all the parameters as required frequency as shown in the table by his own cost during the construction phase.
 The measurement values are to be compared with the WBG's General EHS Guidelines and the national standards (Environmental Conservation Rules, 1997 and amended in 2005) for compliance.
+An Environmental Compliance Monitoring Form form for conducting Compliance Monitoring is appended in Appendix 11.1.
+This will give idea to the Proponent as well as the EPC Contactor for preparing Environmental and Social Management Action Plan (ESAP).